House panel subpoenas Bannon in Russia probe showdown

 Congressional officials declined to say whether Bannon disclosed Mueller’s subpoena during an all-day, closed-door interview with members of the House Intelligence Committee.

 The members grilled Bannon as part of the committee’s investigation into Russian election inference.
-Lawmakers also wanted answers from him about Trump’s thinking when he fired FBI Director James Comey.
+Lawmakers also wanted answers about Trump’s thinking when he fired FBI Director James Comey.

 But Bannon refused to answer questions about that crucial period, prompting the committee’s chairman, Rep. Devin Nunes of California, to issue the subpoena, said Nunes spokesman Jack Langer.